-Our outstanding faculty fosters learning through small classes, a focus on arts disciplines and introducing unique programs not offered elsewhere (e.g. Animation, Dance, Film & Video and Music & Computers).
+Our outstanding faculty fosters learning through small classes, a focus on arts disciplines and introducing unique programs not offered elsewhere (e.g. Animation, Dance, Music, and Film & Video).

 The Hatch House Montessori School is a very child centered school where each student is respected for his/her uniqueness and is taught accordingly.
 Ask about our unique, fully bilingual elementary program.

 |Hatch House Montessori School||10500||Preschool Kindergarten Elementary MiddleSchools Day Coed|

 St. Michael’s Choir School was founded in 1937 and provides sacred music for services at St. Michael's Cathedral Basilica.
 Located in downtown Toronto, SMCS is an all boys school from grades 3 through 12.

 |St. Michael's Choir School||7500||MiddleSchools HighSchools Day Boys|

 Heschel provides a progressive, academically innovative, interdisciplinary Jewish education in a warm, nurturing environment.
 Students develop habits of mind, body, heart and soul that enable them to make a difference.

 |The Toronto Heschel School||16295||Kindergarten Elementary MiddleSchools Day Coed|